ngoctd314/learning/database/redis/docs/data_type.md

 List operations that access its head or tail are O(1), which means they're highly efficient.
 However, commands that manipulate elements within a list are usually O(n).
 Examples of these include LINDEX, LINSERT, and LSET.
 Exercise caution when running these commands, mainly when operating on large lists.

+## Redis sets

+A Redis set is an unordered of unique strings (members).
+You can use Redis sets to efficiently:

+- Track unique items (e.g. track unique IP address accessing a given blog post).
+- Represent relations (e.g. the set of all users with a given role).
+- Perform common set operations such as intersection, unions, and differences.

+**Basic commands**

+- SADD adds a new member to a set.
+- SREM removes the specified member from the set.
+- SISMEMBER tests a string for set membership.
+- SINTER returns the set members that two or more sets have in common.
+- SCARD returns the size (a.k.a cardinality) of a set.

+**Tutorial**

+The SADD command adds new elements to a set.
+It's possible to do a number of other operation against set like testing if a given element already exists, performing the intersection, union or difference between multiple sets, and so forth.

+When you want to remove items from a set, you can use the SREM command to remove one or more items from a set, you can use the SPOP command to remove a random item from a set.
+You can also return a random item from a set without removing it using the SRANDMEMBER command.

+**Limits**

+The max size of a Redis is 2^32 - 1 members

+**Performance**

+Most set operations, including adding removing, and checking whether an item is a set member are O(1).
+This means that they're highly efficient.
+However, for large sets with hundreds of thousands of members or more, you should exercise caution when running the SMEMBERS command.
+This command is O(n) and returns the entire set in a single response.
+As an alternative, consider the SSCAN, which lets you retrieve all members of a set iteratively.

+**Alternatives**

+Sets membership checks on large datasets (or on streaming data) can use a lot of memory.
+If you're concerned about memory usage and don't need perfect precision, consider a Bloom-filter or Cuckoo filter as an alternative to a set.